Industry 4.0 Technologies

-Generally-speaking, Industry 4.0 describes the growing trend towards automation and data exchange in manufacturing technology and processes, including the internet of things (IoT), the industrial internet of things (IIoT), cyber-physical systems (CPS), smart manufacture, smart factories, cloud computing, cognitive computing and artificial intelligence.
+Generally-speaking, Industry 4.0 describes the growing trend towards automation and data exchange in technology and processes within the manufacturing industry, including:

 This automation creates a manufacturing system whereby the machines in factories are augmented with wireless connectivity and sensors to monitor and visualise an entire production process and make autonomous decisions.